aespinosa/aespinosa.github.io/blog/2016-03-17-release-docker-high-performance.md

 ---
-title: Book Release: Docker High Performance
+title: "Book Release: Docker High Performance"
 ---

 My book project with Packt Publishing has been released last January.
 The book